OutSystems/docs-odc/src/eap/security/security.md

 ODC encrypts data at rest, including all backup instances, using the industry standard AES-256 algorithm.

+## Log security and retention

+ODC ensures the privacy and availability of your application logs and traces.

+Application logs and traces are encrypted in transit and at rest using the industry-standard AES-256 algorithm.
+ODC utilizes strict permissions to ensure external users, including the OutSystems Support team and other ODC users, cannot access your data without documented permission.

+Developers can view logs and traces up to four weeks old within ODC Portal.
+They can retrieve logs and traces between four and seven weeks old by opening a support ticket.
+The system deletes logs and traces after seven weeks.

+For more information on logs and traces, see [Monitor and troubleshoot apps](../monitor-and-troubleshoot/monitor-apps.md).

 ## User management

 ODC provides a permission model that enables you to create roles following the least privilege principle.
 You can assign roles to users according to their job functions.